Skip to content

 The simplest example of how data sharing can help you practice this approach is creating a second sandbox account for data science.
 Using data sharing, you can give direct read-only access to your raw (“data lake”) schema as well as your processed (“data warehouse”) and modeled (“data mart") schemas to your data science team.
 They can import whatever other data they want and create any datasets they need for their models or ML training directly inside their sandbox.

 Too often, data teams respond to requests for new reports and dashboards in a centralized BI or analytics tool, or they have to add additional data sources to a central data warehouse only some OUs may need or use.
-Instead, you can maintain a core centralized data repository for the entire organization and enable each separate group to further work off of that repository.
+Instead, you can maintain a core centralized data repository for the entire organization and enable each separate group to work off of that repository further.
 Once this is in place, they can run their own reporting or enhance the data with additional datasets imported into their own account to bring that additional data into their reports.

 From Data Sharing to Data Networks